 - Denial of Benefits without Cause

 Workplace injuries can seriously disrupt your life, and it is important that your claim is assessed fairly.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to discuss the specifics of your case.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to discuss the specifics of your case.